 VII.
 The Arechiga Homes

-That is correct.
-Not homeless.
+That is correct: despite what you’re constantly told, they were not made homeless.
 Not even remotely so.
 And we’ll set aside the fact that not one person in Chavez Ravine was made homeless, not one, because the Housing Authority worked diligently to relocate and find new homes for every single Ravine resident, as per the law.
 No, what made the Arechiga family interesting and unique is that…they could have just gone to one of their many, many other homes.

 The Arechigas, however, just didn’t feel like going to any of the many houses owned by them, or houses owned by their son, or the homes owned by their daughters; between the folks and John and Aurora and Victoria, ten houses, eleven if you count the one daughter Celia owed and lived in out in Santa Fe Springs.
 Rather, they liked living in donated housing in Chavez Ravine, eating donated food, yelling at councilmembers, and getting in the papers.